The ciconia metric on the tangent bundle of an almost-Hermitian manifold: First developments

 The next result is true for trivial reasons.
-The purpose is to notice the possibilities of case (vi) in Theorem \ref{teo_Kahlerciconia} are stricter than it is shown. \begin{prop} In all cases in Theorem \ref{teo_Kahlerciconia}, the curvature $K$ is constant. \end{prop}
+The purpose is to notice the possibilities of case (vi) in Theorem \ref{teo_Kahlerciconia} are stricter than it is shown. \begin{prop} In all cases in Theorem \ref{teo_Kahlerciconia}, the curvature $K$ is constant. \end{prop} \begin{proof} For case (vi) and (viii), since $K$ is independent of $r^2$, we have $Kh'+2f''=0$.
+Then